USF School of Law Scholarships

 Arthur C. Zief Jr. Scholarship Program

-Multiple scholarships for deserving, needy law students, established by Arthur C. Zief Sr., Class of 1947, in honor of his son, Arthur C. Zief Jr. These scholarships are awarded to continuing students who make significant non-curricular contributions to the USF School of Law.
-The 2014-15 Zief application is here.
+Multiple scholarships for deserving law students with demonstrated financial need, established by Arthur C. Zief Sr., Class of 1947, in honor of his son, Arthur C. Zief Jr. These scholarships are awarded to continuing students who make significant non-curricular contributions to the USF School of Law.
+2019-20 Zief Application

 John Flynn Memorial Scholarship

 This scholarship is in memory of John Flynn, who was an alumnus of Stanford and a distinguished member of the San Francisco Maritime Bar.
 The scholarship will be awarded to a USF School of Law student with an interest in maritime law.
-2014 applications are available now.
-Click here to apply.
+2019-20 Flynn Application

 Daniel Levine Cook Scholarship

-This scholarship was established by a grant from the Daniel Levine Cook Fund of the Jewish Community Endowment Fund, upon recommendation of David, Phyllis, and Anne Cook, in loving memory of Daniel Cook, Class of 1992.
-This scholarship is for a Jewish law student with financial need who shows academic promise.
-2014 applications are available online.
-The Daniel Levine Cook Scholarship application is here.
+This scholarship was established by a grant from the Daniel Levine Cook Fund of the Jewish Community Federation Endowment Fund, upon recommendation of David, Phyllis, and Anne Cook, in loving memory of Daniel Cook, Class of 1992.
+Priority for this scholarship is for a Jewish law student with financial need who shows academic promise.
+Award amount is $16,000.
+Essay question: Daniel Levine Cook was a sports fanatic, a Dead-Head and a passionate supporter of Israel.
+Please describe how your interests, influences or passions intersect with his and how your goals may or may not follow a similar trajectory.

-For more information about contributing to these scholarships or establishing a new fund, please contact Erica Levison in the law school's Office of Development at (415) 422-5457 or by email at email@example.com.
+For more information about contributing to USF School of Law Scholarships or establishing a new fund, please contact Michelle Sklar in the Law School's Office of Development at (415) 422-2551 or by email at email@example.com.